|

 type of medical service in the future.

-to be required in the future.
+services are likely to be required in the future.

 1. Temporary